vsemionov/boomerang/rest_offline_pkg/README.md

 * concurrency-safely enforces limits during creation and moving of active objects; if a limit is exceeded, the requested operation is not performed, and an http status 402 is returned
 * evicts the oldest deleted peer(s) of a deleted object if the limits of deleted objects are exceeded
 * detects if the deleted list endpoint may have returned incomplete results, due to the above eviction, and, if necessary to indicate this condition, modifies the returned http status to 206

+NOTE: It is assumed that modification of an object's parent (i.e. moving) will be performed **only** through an aggregate viewset.

 To enable this mixin:
 1. Inherit your viewsets from it: